Certificate in Public History

 M.A. students complete the requirements of the Certificate over the course of their degree.
 Students wishing to concentrate on public history during their M.A. should indicate so clearly when writing their application.

 Ph.D. students with public history as a minor field can take additional coursework and complete a public history internship in order to receive the Certificate in Public History.

 For more detailed information on the specific course requirements necessary to complete the Certificate in Public History as part of the M.A. or Ph.D., please consult the Department's graduate handbook.

 Only students enrolled in an Auburn graduate degree program or those who have completed a History M.A. at Auburn or elsewhere may seek the Certificate in Public History.
-If a student pursues both Public History and Archival Studies certificates, the student may NOT count courses taken for one certificate toward the other and must complete a second internship.

 Students who completed the M.A. elsewhere and wish to earn the Certificate as a non-degree student must apply for admission to the certificate program and should contact the Public History Program Officer for additional details and information about application requirements.